 You have a right to request a written statement explaining why you have been dismissed and whether you have received notice or not, if you have been employed continuously by your employer for two years.

 NB: Regardless of the reason for your dismissal your employer must also act fairly in the procedure they follow to dismiss you.

-There are 5 potentially fair reasons for an employer to dismiss you – if you have 2 years or more continuous service with your Employer (in England, Scotland and Wales) you may be able to make a claim for unfair dismissal at Employment Tribunal if you believe your dismissal is incorrect; you will only need 1 years service in Northern Ireland.
+There are five potentially fair reasons for an employer to dismiss you – if you have two years or more continuous service with your Employer (in England, Scotland and Wales) you may be able to make a claim for unfair dismissal at Employment Tribunal if you believe your dismissal is incorrect; you will only need one years service in Northern Ireland.
 For more details about continuous service see our guide here: